24/7 IT Support Denver: Help Desk and Escalation Planning

 Break-Fix IT Support

 The traditional model: you call when something breaks, and you pay for the time it takes to fix it.
-Break-fix IT support charges by the hour—typically $150-$250 per hour in the Denver market—with no ongoing commitment.
+Break-fix IT support charges by the hour—varies by provider, urgency, and scope in the Denver market—with no ongoing commitment.

 Who it works for: Very small businesses with minimal technology (under 5 employees), companies with an internal IT person who just needs occasional backup, or businesses with extremely tight budgets who accept the risk of higher costs when problems occur.